- Majors & Minors

 - Speak with program directors and returned students for firsthand insights.

-- Visit the Office of Cross-Cultural Programs to talk with a peer advisor.
+- Visit the GO Program Office to talk with an advisor.

 To apply, students Apply To GO.
 After they are accepted into a program, students will need to complete statement of responsibility and medical forms.
 We recommend that you review these with your son or daughter.
-Visit the Office of Cross-Cultural Programs mySU page for specific details and deadlines.
+Visit go.susqu.edu for dates and deadlines.

 When should they apply?
-For summer GO Short programs, the application deadline is in the early fall semester preceding the program.
-For winter GO Short programs, the application deadline is in the late spring semester preceding the program.
-For semester programs, the priority application deadline is Nov.
+For summer GO Short programs, the application deadline is Nov.
+15 of the semester preceding the program.
+For winter GO Short programs, the application deadline is April 20 the spring semester preceding the program.
+For GO Long semester programs, the priority application deadline is Nov.
 15 the year before they go.

 How long can students study away?
 Programs range from two weeks to a semester.

 Can students go to a program in a country where they do not already speak the language?
-Many GO Short programs will visit non-English-speaking countries, but are conducted in English by Susquehanna faculty/staff.
+Yes, but this depends on the program requirements.
+Many GO Short programs visit non-English-speaking countries, but are conducted in English by Susquehanna faculty/staff.
 Many semester programs in non-English-speaking countries offer classes taught in English, although we do require that students study the local language.

 What can count toward the requirement?
-A GO Short program, a traditional semester study-abroad program, an approved internship or volunteer work in a cross-cultural setting or an independent proposal can count.
+A GO Short program (a short-term faculty-led program), a GO Long (a traditional semester study-abroad program), or a GO Your Own Way (a short-term approved internship or volunteer work in a cross-cultural setting or an independent proposal) can count.